magdalenaBrozda/LookInnaBook/README.md

 by sending an email to the publisher of the limited books to order a number of books equal to how many books were sold in the previous month (you do not have to implement the email sending component).

+Getting Started

+Prerequisites

+In order for the project to work, you will need to install Visual Sudio: